 Since each disbursement transaction (positive or negative) of a student’s Pell Grant in COD affects his or her lifetime eligibility for Pell funds, schools should ensure that adjustments are made in a timely manner.
 See Volume 3 for a discussion of Pell lifetime eligibility.

-The deadline for updating Pell Grant student data in COD is the last business day of the fiscal year five years after the award year in question, for example, September 30, 2021, for the 2015–2016 award year.
+The deadline for updating Pell Grant student data in the COD System is the last business day of the fiscal year five years after the award year in question, for example, September 30, 2022, for the 2016–2017 award year.
 If that deadline has passed, but you have an adjustment to submit that affects a student’s Pell Grant Lifetime Eligibility Used (LEU), contact COD support for instructions on updating the student’s LEU information.
 If your school has funds it needs to return to the Pell Grant program, contact the G5 Hotline for help at 888-336-8930.

 Reporting Overpayments to NSLDS